Lamb Shift in Light Muonic Atoms - Revisited

 The most important QED effect for muonic atoms is the virtual production and annihilation of a single $e^+ e^-$ pair.
 It has as a consequence an effective interaction of order $\alpha Z \alpha$ which is usually called the Uehling potential (\cite{Uehling,serber}.
 This interaction describes the most important modification of Coulomb's law.
 Numerically it is so important that it should not be treated using perturbation theory; instead the Uehling potential should be added to the nuclear electrostatic potential before solving the Dirac equation.
 However, a perturbative treatment is also useful in the case of very light atoms, such as hydrogen.

 Unlike some other authors, we prefer to use relativistic (Dirac) wave functions to describe the muonic orbit.
 This is more exact, and as will be seen below, it makes a difference at least for the most important contributions.
-Relativistic recoil corrections to this treatment will be calculated according to the prescription given in \cite{RMP}.
+Relativistic recoil corrections to this treatment have been calculated according to the prescription given in \cite{RMP}.
+More recent results using another method \cite{Karshenboim2012} will also be given.
 The wave functions are given in the book of Akhiezer and Berestetskii \cite{akhiezer} and will not be given here.
 In perturbation theory, the energy shift due to an effective potential $\Delta V$ is given by

 where $F_{n \kappa}$ and $G_{n \kappa}$ are the small and large components of the wave function, $n$ is the principle quantum number and $\kappa$ is equal to $-\ell-1$ if $j=\ell+\frac{1}{2}$ and $+\ell$ if $j=\ell-\frac{1}{2}$. $\Delta V(q)$ is the Fourier transform of the physical potential.